What Is the Difference Between a Recession and a Depression?

 The Bottom Line

-Regardless of what the coming year holds, now is as good a time as any to take a second look at your finances by building an emergency savings fund, paying off debt, reviewing your budget and increasing your income.
-Shaping up your credit health is another wise measure you can take.
-Get your credit report and credit score for free to see where your credit stands, and take steps to improve your credit if necessary.
+Regardless of what the coming year holds, now is as good a time as any to protect your finances by building an emergency savings fund, paying off debt, reviewing your budget and increasing your income if necessary.
+Shaping up your credit health is another wise action you can take.
+Get your credit report and FICO® ScoreΘ for free from Experian to see where your credit stands, and take steps to improve your credit if necessary.